Single AutoResponder

 - Add any links with the Text Link block.

-- Add an e-mail link with the E-mail Link block.
+- Add an email link with the E-mail Link block.

 - Add a graphic with the Graphic block.